EvilDeadBlues/ExpressSessionProblemVueNuxtRouter/README.md

 > You have to import the .sql file and edit the database server details in ../config/database.ts and server.ts

+The redirects on login/register are disabled so you can see what happens.
+After registering an account, remove the session manually in the database then try to login.
+After logging in, do not navigate away from the page.
+Check the database session, you will see the cookie there.
+However, after you navigate away from the page, it will disappear.

 ## Build Setup

 ``` bash